 Encouraging you to take a lead in the choice of music you play, Caroline will guide you through some lovely sessions having fun and enjoying the experience of playing again.

-For further information on the sessions click "Choosing your session" at the top of the page.
-Please use the contact form or send me a message on "Let's chat".
+For further information on the sessions please use the contact form or send me a message on "Let's chat".

 IT'S NEVER TOO LATE TO START PLAYING